ArcBlock/forge-python-starter/sources/README.md

 It's recommended that you start a fresh python environment for this project to avoid dependencies conflict, you can run `make create-env` to create one with all required dependencies installed.

 If you prefer to install python dependencies in your current environment, you can run `make install`.
 This will install required python dependencies.

-### Config env file

-Create a `.env` file , and set your own config.
-The `env_example` file is an example.

-Make sure you replace all ip addresses correctly.
-If you are not sure about your ip address, you can run `ifconfig en0` in terminal, and your ip address should be right after the `inet` keyword.

-### Declare app wallet

-This step reads app wallet information from `.env` and declare the wallet on chain

 ```bash
 make declare